esa-prl/simple_rover_locomotion/README.md

 ## Overview

 This packages computes the inverse kinematics (rover_velocities to joint_commands) for a rover with 6 steerable wheels.
-Ackerman, crabbing, spot turn and a combination of all these locomotion gates are possible by simply varying the desired linear and angular velocity.
+Ackermann, crabbing, spot turn and a combination of all these locomotion gaits are possible by simply varying the desired linear and angular velocity.

 The 3D robot model is simplified (assumes bogie and deployment joints to be fixed) and treated as a 2D model.